neondatabase/website/content/docs/guides/protected-branches.md

 </Tabs>

-For details specifying IP addresses, see [How to specify IP addresses](/docs/manage/projects#how-to-specify-ip-addresses).
+For details about specifying IP addresses, see [How to specify IP addresses](/docs/manage/projects#how-to-specify-ip-addresses).

 ## Restrict IP access to protected branches only